 How to travel to Tristan da Cunha

-Only by boat from Cape Town (a six-day journey).
-There is no airport; the island’s terrain is too rocky for an airplane to land there.
+It is only accessible by boat from Cape Town (a six-day journey).
+There is no airport, as the island’s terrain is too rocky for an airplane to land there.

 6. EASTER ISLAND, Chile

 More than 2000 miles away from Chile, there’s Easter Island, one of the world’s most isolated islands.
-This place is famous for its ancient rock sculptures – the Moai statues, sculpted by the Rapa Nui people.
-The best time to travel to Easter Island is in February, when Tapati, a traditional festival celebrating Rapa Nui culture takes place.
-If you want to have a typical island experience, visit the white-sand beaches of Anakena and Ovahe.
-Anakena is considered Easter Island’s birthplace – a long time ago, the first tribes arrived here.
-On Ovahee beach, giant waves can wash away all the sand; it takes time to return along with the waves.
+This place is famous for its ancient rock sculptures – the Moai statues, which the Rapa Nui people sculpted.
+The best time to travel to Easter Island is in February, when Tapati, a traditional festival celebrating Rapa Nui culture, takes place.
+To have a typical island experience, visit the white-sand beaches of Anakena and Ovahe.
+Anakena is Easter Island’s birthplace – long ago, the first tribes arrived here.
+On Ovahee Beach, giant waves can wash away all the sand; it takes time to return along with the waves.

 What makes Easter Island special

-Ancient Moai Statues, an heritage of the ancient Polynesian people called Rapa Nui
+♦ Ancient Moai Statues, a heritage of the ancient Polynesian people called Rapa Nui

 Interesting facts about Easter Island

-Easter Island is on UNESCO World Heritage List
+♦ Easter Island is on the UNESCO World Heritage List

-In the winter (June – August) is dark in the morning
+♦ In the winter (June – August), it is dark in the morning

 Traditional foods to eat on Easter Island